Antollo/Easypt/docs/import.md

    _(Now it's `a.add`, huh?
 That's because all local variables in `some_file.ez` are added as children to `Root.some_file` node.)_

-   Command `easypt --file a.ez --file b.ez` works like a charm, but `easypt --file b.ez --file a.ez` doesn't and throws exception:
+   Command `easypt -file a.ez -file b.ez` works like a charm, but `easypt -file b.ez -file a.ez` doesn't and throws exception:

    ```
    Exception at: ..Root.import